The Transformers franchise keep chugging along, but there’s some bumps in this particular installment.

 Sure, the premise is fascinating.
 Parts of the story are compelling.
 And TNT certainly didn’t scrimp on creating a believable world, both inside and out of the train.

 But Snowpiercer is rated TV-MA for basically every reason you can imagine.
 Violence can be extreme, with blood flying everywhere and sometimes whole limbs getting chopped or even ripped off.
-Viewers might be exposed to nudity, too.
-Sometimes, the plot manages to combine both together: The murder victim’s own privates were, um, removed—which viewers can confirm for themselves in the very first episode.
+Cannibalism becomes a prominent plot point.
+Viewers might be exposed to nudity, too, and relationships—including those of the same-sex variety—can abound.
+Sometimes, the plot manages to combine both violence and nudity together: The murder victim’s own privates were, um, removed—which viewers can confirm for themselves in the very first episode.

 Seamy sexuality (including polyamorous relationships) seems fairly common.
 You’d not think that drug use would be a problem, given the very contained environs … but guess what?
 It is.
 And language?
 Well, in the cloudy, gloomy, snow-covered world of Snowpiercer, it’s about the only thing that’s blue.